corda/threat-model-tool/README.md

 **Versioning feature**

-It is possible to tell via YAML to what versions a specific asset, threat or countermeasure it belongs, for example:
+It is possible to tell via YAML to what versions a specific asset, threat or countermeasure belongs, for example:
 ```yaml
     - ID: DF_BOOTSTRAP_TO_DB
       appliesToVersions: ">=5.0"